Jimia18/Intermediate-Web-Design-Programming-Mid-Semester-Exam/README.md

 # Section B
 # 1. Difference between let, const, and var in JavaScript
- var is function-scoped, allows reassignment and redeclaration,  It should generally be avoided due to unpredictable behavior in block scopes. let is block-scoped, allows reassignment but not redeclaration .
-Use it when the variable's value will change. const is block-scoped, cannot be reassigned or redeclared Use it for constants or values that shouldn’t change
+ var is function-scoped, allows reassignment and redeclaration,  It should generally be avoided due to unpredictable behavior in block scopes. let is block-scoped, allows reassignment but not redeclaration .It is used when the variable's value will change. const is block-scoped, cannot be reassigned or redeclared.
+It is used for constants or values that shouldn’t change

 # 2.What are JavaScript objects, and how are they different from arrays?
 A javascript  object is a collection of key-value pairs where each key is a string that maps to a value.
+- Objects are designed for storing key-value pairs, while Arrays are designed for storing collections of data.
+- Objects are unordered while arrays are ordered..

  # 3.Explain the difference between == and === in JavaScript.
 == is a loose equality which just checks if the values are equal and === is a strict equality which checks for equality and  the datatype.